 1. Palacio Barolo

 This masterpiece of architecture was built by the Italian Mario Palanti and designed in accordance with the cosmology of Dante Alighieri’s Divine Comedy.
-It is composed by 22 floors and divided into three sections: the basement and the ground floor represent the hell, floors from 1 to 14 the purgatory, and the ones from 15 to 22 the heaven.
+It is composed of 22 floors and divided into three sections: the basement and the ground floor represent the hell, floors from 1 to 14 the purgatory, and the ones from 15 to 22 the heaven.
 When completed in 1923 it was the tallest building of the whole of South America.

 Today it hosts a lot of offices and they organize different guided tours on days and nights.
 There is a lighthouse at the top of the building that is possible to see turned on in the last evening tours.